Diderot-Language/examples/README.md

 #### (2) Get Teem
 The Diderot run-time depends on [Teem](http://teem.sourceforge.net).
-Teem is overdue for a release, but in the mean time you build from source with CMake.
+Teem is overdue for a release, but in the mean time you should build it from source with CMake, because Diderot (and these examples) assume the current source.

-Even if you already have a version of Teem installed, it is best if you build a new Teem for Diderot, with *none* of the optional libraries (PNG, zlib, etc) enabled.
+It is best to build a Teem for Diderot that has *none* of the optional libraries (PNG, zlib, etc) enabled.
 Experience has shown that additional dependencies from Teem will complicate the linking that the Diderot compiler does.

 To get the Teem source and set the
 <code>TEEMDDRO</code> variable needed later, run: